-Bikebook’s Workshop platform provides mechanics with the tools they need to cut down on administrative hours and iron out any invoicing and payment issues.
-Its latest integration with SumUp’s payment technology is the final piece to the puzzle; providing a seamless solution that eliminates hurdles in the payment process.
+Bikebook's Workshop platform provides mechanics with the tools they need to cut down on administrative hours and iron out invoicing and payment issues.
+The new integration with SumUp's payment technology adds the final piece to this puzzle.

-SumUp is a global fintech company that provides simple, affordable payment solutions for SMBs on a pay-as-you-go basis.
-The system comes with card readers, POS systems, online payment tools, and a free business account with Mastercard.
-Payouts arrive the next day and there are no monthly fees.
-It has an easy-to-use interface, which also makes accepting payments and managing sales accessible for small businesses, freelancers, and mobile merchants.
+SumUp is a global fintech company providing simple, affordable payment solutions for SMBs on a pay-as-you-go basis.
+Its offerings include card readers, POS systems, online payment tools, and a free business account with Mastercard.
+With no monthly fees, next-day payouts, and an easy-to-use interface, SumUp makes accepting payments and managing sales accessible for small businesses, freelancers, and mobile merchants.

-“For bike repair businesses, revenue only comes from servicing bikes, so the time lost on payment and admin could actually be spent on fixing bikes,” warns Fieldsend.
+“For bike repair businesses, revenue only comes from servicing bikes, so the time spent on admin is actually unaccounted for.
+This lost time could have been spent fixing bikes,” warns Fieldsend.

 How does it work?